-11. SUBSEQUENT EVENT
+10. SUBSEQUENT EVENT

-The Organization is continuously monitoring the recent outbreak of the novel coronavirus ("COVID-19") and its potential impact on the Organization.
-While the extent and duration of the impact of COVID-19 on local economies is uncertain at this point, the outbreak has the potential to affect the Organization's operations.
-Management is unable to estimate its potential impact as at the date of these financial statements.
+In March 2020, the World Health Organization declared the outbreak of the novel coronavirus ("COVID-19") as a global pandemic, which continues to spread in Canada and around the world.
+Management is continuously monitoring the outbreak of COVID-19 and its potential impact on the Organization.
+While the extent and duration of the impact of COVID-19 on local economies remain uncertain, the outbreak has the potential to affect the Organization's operations.
+Management is unable to estimate its potential impact on the Organization as at the date of these financial statements.